vimontgames/vimontgames.github.io/_posts/2024-01-08-Bindless-Table.md

   - Bindless
 ---

+I've been experimenting with Bindless rendering using DirectX12 & Vulkan APIs recently.\
+Here is the layout I currently use for bindless table :

 ## Table Layout

-I've been experimenting with Bindless rendering using DirectX12 & Vulkan APIs exclusively, and here is the layout I currently use :

 | Type                            | Range          | Space | Binding
 | ------------------------------- | -------------- | ----- | --------